-As the transmission ages, the internal parts wear and the automatic transmission fluid also wears out due to heat and sediments.
-Because of changes in the properties of the fluid like viscosity and so on and also due to changes in the tolerance of the internal parts, the fluid pressure and timing changes.
+As automatic transmissions age, their internal parts wear and the transmission fluid also wears out due to heat and sediments.
+Because of changes in the properties of the fluid, like viscosity and so on, and also due to changes in the tolerance of the internal parts, the fluid pressure and timing changes.
 The transmission control unit automatically does this adjustment and store it in its memory continuously.

-What adaptive transmissions do is to keep learning the pressure and timing values and adjust accordingly by using the new values for the next application of pressure and timing.
+What adaptive transmissions do is to keep learning the shift pressure and timing values and adjust them accordingly by using the new values for the next application of shift pressure and timing.
 This learning process is continuous as the components and fluid age until the limit is attained.
 The values can also change when a transmission's component or fluid is replaced.

-Adaptive transmission function should not be confused with driver's driving style adaptation that has more to do with how responsive the throttle is based on driving style.
+Adaptive transmission function should not be confused with another type of vehicle adaptation which is throttle adaptation that has more to do with how responsive the throttle is, based on driving style.
 It is because of this misconception that there are misleading articles that guide people on resetting transmissions by putting key in ON position and pressing down the throttle.

 Adaptive transmissions make maintenance free operation of the transmission possible.
 This is why many vehicle manufacturers claim to have maintenance free transmissions with lifetime fluids in them.

-Resetting the transmission is resetting the transmission control unit such that the stored shift pressure and timing values that have been learned over time are reset to default values.
+Resetting a transmission is resetting the transmission's control unit such that the stored shift pressure and timing values that have been learned over time are reset to default values.
 This is done using a bidirectional diagnostic scan tool that is capable of resetting the transmission.

 WHY TRANSMISSION RELEARN IS NECESSARY?

-When any transmission part is charged or transmission service is done, performi3a relearn is necessary.
+When any transmission part is replaced or a transmission service is done, performing relearn process is necessary.
 For instance, when transmission control unit, solenoid, transmission fluid, clutches are changed, this procedure should be carried out.
 Carrying out reset and relearn is important to prevent transmissions failure because the oil is replaced.

 WHAT COULD HAPPEN IF TRANSMISSION RELEARN IS NOT DONE?

-If a component of the transmission is changed or the fluid is replaced and transmission relearn is not done, it can result to rough or erratic shift and transmission damage.
+If a component of the transmission is changed or the fluid is replaced and transmission relearn is not done, it can result in rough or erratic shift and transmission damage.

 If the transmission has adapted to the pressures of a very old fluid, replacing fluid with new one without performing a relearn might result in a transmission that does not function well or transmission that does not function at all.

 A word of caution!

 The fact that these transmissions allow us to enjoy the car as it ages does not mean that ATF should not be replaced when necessary.
 A degraded fluid can accelerate clutch wear.
-When the transmission has adapted its values to cope with worn clutches and fluids and suddenly a fresh fluid is introduced, it can cause a serious transmission malfunction.
+When a transmission has adapted its values to cope with worn clutches and fluids then suddenly a fresh fluid is introduced, it can cause a serious transmission malfunction.
 The transmission can begin to slip.